ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---JavaScript-frameworks/index.md

 ## Conclusion

-Today, React and Angular are the most popular JavaScript frontend frameworks but it doesn't mean that the other frameworks used on the list aren't useful or effective for certain use cases.
+As of today (April 2023), React and Angular are the most popular Javascript frameworks for building frontends.
+However, The other frameworks can also be very useful for certain use cases.

 Some frameworks may be better suited for specific projects or development teams, depending on factors such as the project requirements, team size, and technical expertise.